ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 2. Alessandro - Meeting recorder
 3. Hattie - Assignment leader
 4. Riley - Project monitor

+We will rotate roles "up" every 3 weeks with the current Meeting leader becoming the Project monitor, the Project monitor becoming Assignment leader, the Assignment leader becoming the Meeting recorder, and the Meeting recorder becoming the Meeting leader.
+If a team member is struggling to meet their responsibilities in their role, they should ask the team for help, and anyone who is able to should provide assistance to that team member, and, if necessary, exchange some responsibilities if both team members agree to it.
+We will track activities and milestones through text communication, however, if that becomes infeasible, a google calendar will be used to track occasions.
+Technical roles will be given to team members with the most experience and ability to perform the task.
+If anyone volunteers to work on a specific technical task, and are capable of doing so, they may work on it.
+Other tasks will be given out based on confidence with the technical tasks or, potentially, on perceived difficulty to balance out the work.

 ## Team Coordination & Accountability